-Because the symptoms can be mild, vWD can be difficult to diagnose and often goes undetected.
+Because symptoms can be mild, vWD can be difficult to diagnose and often goes undetected.

-- factor VIII level test (also called factor VIII coagulant), which measures the level of factor VIII and its ability to function
+- factor VIII activity test (also called factor VIII coagulant assay), which measures the level of factor VIII and its ability to function

 - von Willebrand multimers test, which helps to classify the type of von Willebrand disease